Bog Mountain: A Hidden Gem in Southern New Hampshire

 After crossing the highway and passing the trailhead sign, you will cross the river to start the hike.

-Shortly after the bog you will cross Stearns Road (where you could also park your car.), Now the ascent to Bog Mountain begins.
+Not long after the bog, you'll cross Stearns Road (where you could also park).
+From here, the ascent to the peak begins.

 SS Reflections